-During the 10-day Artusiana Food and Wine Festival (Festa Artusiana) the Italian town of Forlimpopoli is transformed to the capital of “eating well”.
+During the 10-day Artusiana Food and Wine Festival (Festa Artusiana), the Italian town of Forlimpopoli transformed into the capital of “eating well”.

 It pays tribute to the town’s most famous local citizen, Pellegrino Artusi (1820 – 1911).

-He is considered to be the father of Italian modern cookery.
+He is considered to be the father of modern Italian cooking.

 More about Artusiana Food and Wine Festival Forlimpopoli

 A wonderful mix of gastronomy, culture and entertainment takes place in the old town.

-For the festival, the streets, squares and alleys of the town are given names of the book chapters.
+For the festival, the town’s streets, squares, and alleys are the names of the book chapters.

 The main square becomes “Piazza Pellegrino Artusi.”

-As well as reflecting on the importance of food and it’s contribution to culture, this year’s festival will also reflect on the issue of food waste.
+As well as reflecting on the importance of food and its contribution to culture.

 Restaurants and tasting kiosks along the streets will provide a feast for the senses.

-The festive atmosphere is made complete with the range of shows, concerts, exhibitions, and other special events held throughout the ten days.
+The festive atmosphere is complete with a range of shows, concerts, exhibitions, and other special events held throughout the ten days.

-The festival is organised in collaboration with Casa Artusi, a gastronomic cultural centre dedicated to Italian home cooking.
+The festival is in collaboration with Casa Artusi, a gastronomic cultural centre dedicated to Italian home cooking.

-Cooking classes are held in Italian, but can be organised in English and other languages for individuals and groups of up to 20 people.
+Cooking classes are held in Italian but can be in English and other languages for individuals and groups of up to 20 people.